TCLamnidis/BareBonesBash/README.md

 ```

-This prints the entire "filepath" of the directory i.e. the route from the
+This prints the entire "filepath" of the directory i.e. the route from the "root"
-a certain directory of the machine, through every subdirectory to your
+(a specific directory on the machine), through every subdirectory, leading to your
 particular folder.

 There are two types of filepaths: